-1. The Cat and the Rat in Christ Church Cathedral
+The Cat and the Rat in Christ Church Cathedral

 In Christ Church Cathedral, a mummified cat and a mummified rat were found in an organ pipe during the maintenance of the organ in 1860.
 Dubliners lovingly call the pair Tom and Jerry.

 One can only assume that in the process of a chase, the cat was more focused on its prey rather than the width of the organ pipe and managed to get stuck resulting in both animals meeting their untimely deaths together in the confined space.

 The cat and the rat even found its way into James Joyce’s Finnegans Wake (1939), where a character is described as “stuck as that cat to that mouse in that tube of the Christchurch organ”.

 The Relics of St. Valentine in Whitefriar Street Church

 Stop in the Name of Love!
 Now I will have that song going around in my head the entire day!

 Granted, the commercialization of St. Valentine’s Day is not for everyone.
 However, if you are disenchanted by dating apps and feel the need to ask St. Valentine a favor, why not do it in person and visit his remains in Dublin?

 As a commendation of his work, Pope Gregory XVI. agreed to allow him to take some ashes and blood of St. Valentine back to Ireland.

 Father Pat Noise Plaque on O’Connell Bridge

 When you are heading for O’Connell Street, on the left side of the O’Connell Bridge you will find a plaque for Fr.
 Pat Noise, who died under strange circumstances on August 10, 1919.

 A tragic case from 100 years ago, but nothing else special, right?
 The funny thing is though, that Fr.
 Pat Noise never really existed.

 It took the Dublin City Council two years to even hear about its existence.
 One rumor hints that the plaque was a criticism of Dublin’s waste of money during the time of the Celtic Tiger boom years, when commemorative plaques and the like were set up for everyone and everything.

 However, when the city council threatened to have the plaque removed for the second time, there was a city-wide protest.

-4. The Hungry Tree on Constitution Hill
+The Hungry Tree on Constitution Hill

 On the grounds of Ireland’s oldest law faculty, the King’s Inn, stands a gluttonous tree and has been slowly, but steadily engulfing a black park bench for years.

 The “Tree Council of Ireland”, Ireland’s nature conservation authority for trees, has included it in their list of ‘Heritage Trees’ on the grounds that it is an “Arboricultural Curiosity”.

 The 40 Steps at St. Audoen’s Church

 The medieval shortcut to get to St Audoen’s Church was from Corn Hill (the Dublin grain market) to an area full of brothels and bars that used to be called “Hell”.

 Expert Tip: It’s best not to come here for a first date.

 Napoleon’s Toothbrush at the Royal College of Physicians of Ireland

 In fact, Barry Edward O’Meara and Napoleon even became friends.
 Napoleon cleverly advised O’Meara to publish a diary with impressions of his last years and day to day life on the island after his death in order to become wealthy.

 After his death, the utensils spread all over the world, but were recovered by an Irish surgeon, and when he died, they were bequeathed to the Royal College of Physicians of Ireland in Dublin.

 The Taxi Drivers’ Shrine on Cathal Brugha Street

 At the northern O’Connell Street and the branching Cathal Brugha Street you can see the taxi drivers, the smoking, reading, talking to each other waiting for their next ride.

 In the middle of the group on Cathal Brugha Street stands a Jesus statue in a plastic cabinet in a shrine.
 This is not necessarily where you would expect to find a remnant from the Irish Civil War.

 Oscar Wilde Sculpture in Merrion Square Park

 This is a sculpture as extravagant as the writer himself!
 Since 1997, Merrion Square Park, (which is located at the very heart of Dublin city), has been home to this lascivious and relaxed sculpture memorial of Oscar Wilde.

 What is particularly noteworthy about this sculpture is material with which it was made: the head is made of white jadeite, the jacket is made of green jade from Canada and pink Thulit from Norway, the trousers made of bluish granite from Norway and the shoes from Indian Charkonite.